 We recently moved to Florida and want to grow peonies like we did in Connecticut.
 Is there a way we can do it?

 Unfortunately, you cannot grow peonies successfully in Florida, southern California and most of the deep south.
 Zone 8 is the warmest zone for peonies.
 And if you're growing them in zone 8, it's wise to check locally to see which varieties are known to thrive.

 My peonies are gorgeous, but when it rains, the flowers bend to the ground.
 How can I prevent this?

-The best solution is a grid-type support, which helps keep the top-heavy blooms upright.
-Ring supports will also work, but they aren't quite as "invisible" as the grids.
+The best solution is a grow-through support, which helps keep the top-heavy blooms upright.
 Be sure to put the grids in place in early spring — before the plants are more than a few inches tall.
-Consider this an opportunity to create some beautiful bouquets.